duckdb/duckdb-web/docs/index.md

 You can browse the DuckDB documentation offline:

 * As a <a href="/duckdb-docs.pdf">single-file PDF</a> (approx. 4 MB)
 * As a <a href="/duckdb-docs.zip">website packaged in a single ZIP file</a> (approx. 50 MB).
-To browse this locally, decompress the package, run `python -m http.server` and connect to <https://localhost:8000/>.
+To browse the website locally, decompress the package, run `python -m http.server` in the `duckdb-docs` directory, and connect to <https://localhost:8000/>.

 ## Sitemap